 This uncertainty has led to a kind of free-for-all in which anyone with an apron and a pair of tongs can claim that their steak is the authentic Delmonico.
 There are no culinary police to stop them.

-This practice is only something they can get away with in the first place because of the fact that there is no strict definition of the word "Delmonico."
+This practice is only something they can get away with in the first place because there is no strict definition of the word "Delmonico."
 Still, using a semantic loophole to take advantage of unsuspecting customers is not something a good butcher ought to do.